sujalvk888/Docscope-AI/README.md

 # ☁️ Deployment

-DocScope AI is fully deployed using a modern serverless architecture.
+Infidocs AI is fully deployed using a modern serverless architecture.

 ## Frontend